Learn how to control bed bugs without resorting to toxic sprays.

 Note: While bed bugs carry human pathogens, it has not been shown that they transmit these diseases to humans or animals.

 Bed Bug Control

-Tip: During the day bed bugs hide under folds in mattresses, along seams and in between bed posts and bed slats.
+Tip: During the day these biting pests hide under folds in mattresses, along seams and in between bed posts and slats.
 At night they are on the move and can often be found by checking on and under sheets.